IvSDF/doc_list/README.md

     1. Use - http://127.0.0.1:8000/swagger/ (This is not a complete api documentation.
                                                 Here you will find the main requests GET)

-        All direction -
+        return All direction -
             GET /api/v1/direction
-        All doctors -
+        return All doctors -
             GET /api/v1/doctors  (WITH PAGINATION - "2")
-        ITEM doctor - GET
+        return ITEM doctor - GET
             GET /api/v1/doctors/(slug)

     2. Filters -